BBaysinger/bb-portfolio/frontend/README.md

 - Owns the public-facing Next.js App Router UI, including homepage interaction systems, project browsing, NDA-aware client flows, and route-driven presentation logic.
 - Hosts the custom rendering and interaction layers used by the site, including the parallax carousel, fluxel grid, sprite/sequencer systems, kinetic orb, and viewport/layout stabilization hooks.
 - Provides frontend-focused build/runtime helpers such as project snapshot consumption, production-like local perf runs, and browser-facing environment/config wiring.
-- Defers canonical feature inventory to the root [README](../README.md) and the flat list in [docs/main-features-list.md](../docs/main-features-list.md).
+- Defers the full feature inventory to the root [README](../README.md) and the flat list in [docs/main-features-list.md](../docs/main-features-list.md).

 ## Development